Manage the API and runtime versions of App Service authentication

 --runtime-version <version>

 Replace <my_app_name> with the name of your app.
-Also replace <my_resource_group> with the name of the resource group for your app.
-Also, replace <version> with a valid version of the 1.x runtime or ~1 for the latest version.
-See the release notes on the different runtime versions to help determine the version to pin to.
+Replace <my_resource_group> with the name of the resource group for your app.
+Replace <version> with a valid version of the 1.x runtime, or use ~1 for the latest version.
+To determine the version to pin to for Azure Functions, see Azure Functions runtime versions overview.

 You can use the Azure CLI locally to execute this command after executing az login to sign in.